NEW ORLEANS NOSTALGIA: MY FAVORITE RESTAURANTS

 One of my all time favorite Cajun dishes is Crawfish Bisque.
 It is prepared by stuffing the Crawfish heads with a mixture of the tail meat and seasonings and cooked in a roux type bisque which is the thick soup-like sauce that the stuffed heads are made with.
 It is served over rice and is a very messy meal to eat.
 But man, is it delicious!

 My mother made it once with one of her sisters.
 She said it was so much work, they never did it again.
 So I was consigned to either find it made fresh at a New Orleans restaurant or buy it frozen in one of the old time local grocery stores.

-The store that I favored was called Langenstein’s.
+The one store that I favored was called Langenstein’s.
 It is the oldest full-service grocery store in the area and they make most of their prepared meals onsite.
 Crawfish Bisque was one of their most popular favorites, and I loved getting the dish there.
-But they quit making it after Hurricane Katrina because most of their preparations staff left and never came back.
+But they quit making it after Hurricane Katrina because most of their preparations staff left the area and never came back.